VERITASDesign & Build

 Who will be on my job site every day?

 Many large remodeling companies sell you on their owner or lead salesperson, then hand you off to a project manager you have never met.
-Ask specifically who is on site daily and how you reach them.
+Ask specifically who your point of contact is and how you reach them during construction.

 How do you handle change orders?